Classical Foundations: The Weight of Tradition

 50 Essential Works from Beethoven to Today

-Classical music did not develop in a simple, direct way.
+Across this full arc, classical music did not develop in a simple, direct way.
 It grew, broke apart, changed, and then found new emotional ground.
 The transition from Beethoven’s grand symphonic style to the more personal sounds of Max Richter or Hildur Guðnadóttir is more than just a change in style.
 It is a change in how we listen.

 In the nineteenth century, composers like Ludwig van Beethoven and Johannes Brahms created grand pieces that represented cultural authority.
 By the early 1900s, musicians like Igor Stravinsky and Arnold Schoenberg were challenging the traditional rules of music and changing how we think about harmony.
 Mid-century modernism focused on control, while minimalists like Steve Reich and Philip Glass used repetition, pulse, and a clear process.